coin-or/coin-or.github.io/pages/user/user_introduction.md

-To use the resulting binaries and/or libraries, you will need to add the full path of the directory `build\bin` to your Windows executable search `PATH`, or, alternatively, copy the conents of the build directory to `C:\Program Files (x86)\COIN-OR\ProjName` and add the directory `C:\Program Files (x86)\COIN-OR\ProjName\bin` to your Windows executable search `PATH`.
+To use the resulting binaries and/or libraries, you will need to add the full path of the directory `build\bin` to your Windows executable search `PATH`, or, alternatively, copy the contents of the build directory to `C:\Program Files (x86)\COIN-OR\ProjName` and add the directory `C:\Program Files (x86)\COIN-OR\ProjName\bin` to your Windows executable search `PATH`.
 You may also consider adding